ziqinyeow/agno/README.md

 [View this example in the cookbook](./cookbook/getting_started/05_agent_team.py)

-## 🚨 Global Agent Hackathon! 🚨

-We're thrilled to announce a month long, open source AI Agent Hackathon — open to all builders and dreamers working on agents, RAG, tool use, and multi-agent systems.

-### 💰 Build something extordinary, win up to $20,000 in cash

-We're giving away $20,000 in prizes for the most ambitious Agent projects

-- 🏅 10 winners: $300 each
-- 🥉 10 winners: $500 each
-- 🥈 5 winners: $1,000 each
-- 🥇 1 winner: $2,000
-- 🏆 GRAND PRIZE: $5,000 🏆

-> Follow this [post](https://www.agno.com/blog/agent-hackathon-april-2025) for more details and updates

-### 🤝 Want to partner or judge?

-If you're building in the AI Agent space, or want to help shape the next generation of Agent builders - we'd love to work with you.

-Reach out to support@agno.com to get involved.

 ## Performance

 At Agno, we're obsessed with performance.
-Why? because even simple AI workflows can spawn thousands of Agents to achieve their goals.
+Why? because even simple AI workflows can spawn thousands of Agents.
 Scale that to a modest number of users and performance becomes a bottleneck.
-Agno is designed to power high performance agentic systems:
+Agno is designed for building high performance agentic systems:

 - Agent instantiation: ~3μs on average
 - Memory footprint: ~6.5Kib on average